 In mathematical system theory, a multidimensional system or m-D system is a system in which not only one independent variable exists (like time), but there are several independent variables, (Chiang, 1984).
 A state-space model is a representation of a system in which the effect of all "prior" input values is contained by a state vector.
 In the case of an m-d system, each dimension has a state vector that contains the effect of prior inputs relative to that dimension.
 The collection of all such dimensional state vectors at a point constitutes the total state vector at the point.
 A multidimensional system, in a general sense, is a system that involves or considers multiple independent variables or dimensions, rather than just one.
 This concept applies across various fields, including mathematics, signal processing, and data analysis, (Chiang, 1984).

 Connectional Framework

 Figure 1 summarizes a comprehensive system consisting of three subsystems (or boxes).
 These are linked or connected as follows;

 *

-Figure 1: Conceptual Framework
+Figure 1.
+Conceptual Framework